Deep down, you know there’s more to life than this.

 That’s right.
 You’re so busy panicking about all the things that could go wrong, you never stop for a moment to think about all the things that could go right.

-Your Inner Mean Girl isn’t a fortune teller.
+Your mind isn’t a fortune teller.
 She doesn’t know for sure things will go bad.
 Heck, there’s an equal chance things will go well.
 Why not think of that?

 It’s easy.
 Every time your Inner Mean Girl starts telling you why something is a bad idea, ask yourself: